rajaklnce/jenkins-helm-chart/README.md

 kubernetes     ClusterIP   10.96.0.1       <none>        443/TCP          5d22h
 rajaks@RAJAKS-M-42S5 jenkins-helm-chart %
  ```
- 5. We need to create a service tunnel.
+ 5. We need to create a service tunnel. always this terminal need to be open. or run in screen.
  ```
  rajaks@RAJAKS-M-42S5 jenkins-helm-chart % minikube service jenkins
 |-----------|---------|-------------|---------------------------|
 | NAMESPACE |  NAME   | TARGET PORT |            URL            |
 |-----------|---------|-------------|---------------------------|